pact-foundation/pact-js/docs/consumer.md

 1. Validate the expected interactions were made between your consumer and the Mock Service
 1. Generate the pact(s)

+_NOTE: you must also ensure you clear out your pact directory prior to running tests to ensure outdated interactions do not hang around_

 Check out the [examples](https://github.com/pact-foundation/pact-js/tree/master/examples/) for more of these.

 ```js